1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Mid-career Minnesota visual artists; specific eligibility not listed on portal page but six fellowships are awarded per cycle.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mid-career Minnesota visual artists; specific eligibility not listed on portal page but six fellowships are awarded per cycle.
+Confirm the full requirements in the official notice before applying.